-- The EA posts information about candidates and verifiers, polling sites and the election schedule. - The voting machines are programmed to open secure connections to verifiers.

-- Each verifier creates and maintains a secret mapping g between a large set $\mathcal{V}$ of (large) random verification numbers and a set $\mathcal{F}$ of internally-generated formats and image sets that the trustee will use.
-For simplicity, we refer to g(v), $v \in \mathcal{V}$ as a format. - The polling site is divided into two sections the verifier area, and the voting area. - Each verifier contributes several tickets, each ticket corresponding to a single value v ∈ V. Each ticket contains printed on it the value v and sufficient information for a human to recognize a receipt image in format g(v). - The tickets are loosely placed in a box as would raffle tickets prior to a drawing.
+- The EA posts information about candidates and verifiers, polling sites and the election schedule. - The voting machines are programmed to open secure connections to verifiers. - Each verifier creates and maintains a secret injective mapping g between a large set \mathcal{V} of (large) random verification numbers and a set \mathcal{F} of internally-generated formats and image sets that the trustee will use.
+For simplicity, we refer to $g(v), v \in \mathcal{V}$, as a format. - The polling site is divided into two sections the verifier area, and the voting area. - Each verifier contributes several tickets, each ticket corresponding to a single value $v \in \mathcal{V}$.
+Each ticket contains printed on it the value v and sufficient information for a human to recognize a receipt image in format g(v). - The tickets are loosely placed in a box as would raffle tickets prior to a drawing.
 For Punchscan, the tickets for each verifier are placed in separate boxes.
 For ThreeBallot, tickets of all verifiers are placed in a single well-shuffled box.
+The tickets are in sealed envelopes so that a voter may not choose v or g(v).